Friday, May 18, 2012 Detailed Auto Topics

 Many top technicians, will cut old fuel filters open as a diagnostic procedure

-Viewing the condition and contaminants inside the fuel filter tells a lot about the condition of the fuel system.
+Dissecting the old fuel filter tells a lot about the condition of the fuel system.
+By examining the contaminants trapped in the filter, we can learn of impending problems.
 Rust and moisture suggest the need to remove the fuel tank to inspect for problems.
-Ignoring this step can result in repeated fuel system problems, damage to fuel pumps and fuel injectors.
+This is particularly helpful when a fuel pump fails.
+Ignoring this step can result in repeated fuel system problems, damage to the new fuel pump and fuel injectors.